ppy/osu-wiki/wiki/Featured_Artists/en.md

 ## Community usage

 Beatmappers are encouraged to create maps for featured artist tracks.
-These tracks are provided with timing data and have no risk of DMCA takedowns, allowing a user to immediately jump into mapping without worry.
+These tracks are provided with timing data and are already cleared for use within osu!, allowing a user to immediately jump into mapping without worry.
 The work-in-progress development build of osu!, dubbed [osu!lazer](https://github.com/ppy/osu/releases), will mark these maps prominently in-game.

 All mapping contests published on the [community contest listing](https://osu.ppy.sh/community/contests/), such as the [Monthly Beatmapping Contest](/wiki/Contests/Monthly_Beatmapping_Contest) and the [Mapping Olympiad](/wiki/Contests#osu!-mapping-olympiad), require participants to map featured artist songs.
 Some community-run contests utilize these songs as well.